blackbird71SR/Hello-World/README.md

 - [x] **HTML**

-Html Stands For Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.
-With Cascading Style Sheets (CSS) and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
+Html stands for Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.
+With Cascading Style Sheets (CSS) and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.
+Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
 HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.

 - [x] **INTERCAL**